Terms and Conditions

 (c) Implementing all reasonable recommendations or remediations we provide.

-If the Client has an agreement with COBTECH for data backup services, all backups will be stored in Australia and managed in compliance with the Privacy Act 1988 (Cth) and the Australian Privacy Principles (APPs), ensuring the security and privacy of Client data.
+If the Customer has an agreement with CobTech for data backup services, all backups will be stored in Australia and managed in compliance with the Privacy Act 1988 (Cth) and the Australian Privacy Principles (APPs), ensuring the security and privacy of Customer data.

 4. Cybersecurity

-We take reasonable and industry-standard steps to secure our systems and tools.
-However, the Client acknowledges that no IT system can be guaranteed to be completely secure.
+We take commercially reasonable and industry-standard steps to secure our systems, tools, and services.
+However, no IT system is immune to evolving cyber threats.

 4.1 Liability Disclaimer for Cybersecurity